Free Consultation · Call 24/7

 If your child displays symptoms that may indicate cerebral palsy, a doctor will perform a thorough neurological exam, evaluating factors such as your child’s muscle tone, growth patterns, reflexes, and overall movement.

-To make a formal clinical diagnosis of dyskinetic cerebral palsy, doctors may use several tests, including:
+To make a formal clinical diagnosis of dyskinetic cerebral palsy, doctors may use several tests, including the following:

 • MRI, which creates an image using magnetic fields